bogdanrabanca/pet_project/README.md

 [bokeh](https://bokeh.pydata.org/en/latest/)

-Note: Initially I downloaded the dog license data programtically from NYC Open Data.
+Note: Initially I downloaded the dog license data programatically from NYC Open Data.
 Unfortunately, the city updated the file with a new file containing less information (most importantly, the new file lacks neighborhood data) and using that file will make some visualizations unavailable.
 So now I am just using the older version of the file in .csv format.